When It Comes To Hunting Ghosts Experience & Training Is Irrelevant... For The Most Part

 When something like this does happen, there's little more you can do than observe it, perhaps try to capture it on camera and document it afterwards - and it's for this reason that establish paranormal teams with decades of experience obtain no better evidence than someone who's witnessed something on their first ever ghost hunt.

-We're not saying that every bit of evidence an amateur ghost hunter captures is definitive proof, but the problem is the best possible evidence an amateur obtains is no better than the best possible evidence a professional team obtains.
+We're not saying that every bit of evidence a professional ghost hunter captures is definitive proof, but the problem is the best possible evidence an amateur obtains is no better than the best possible evidence a professional team obtains.

 There are countless examples of homeowners, families and even children who have witnessed and documented paranormal activity in their homes, many have even taken photos of alleged apparitions or spotted them on CCTV.
 The quality of these accounts and the photos obtained are generally on a par with those collected by established investigators.